 Group life insurance has been around for many years before it was included in some employer superannuation arrangements.
 It was made available, and in some situations still is, to large companies to offer life and TPD insurance to the company’s employees.
 Income protection insurance was sometimes also offered separately to the life and TPD insurance.

 This arrangement also means the cost can be lower than if the individual employees applied for the same insurance themselves.
 However, the amount of group life insurance cover can be quite low (depending on the size of the group), often as low as the equivalent of one year’s worth of income.

-Any Income Protection group insurance (sometimes referred to as Group Salary Continuance) often offers a lower level of monthly benefit than Income Protection individually applied for, and also typically has less benefits and options attached.
+Any income protection group insurance (sometimes referred to as group salary continuance) often offers a lower level of monthly benefit than income protection individually applied for, and also typically has fewer benefits and options attached.

 Regarding payment of the cost of the insurance, group life insurance can be paid for by the employer as part of the employee’s income package, or partly paid by both the employer and the employees to pay the total cost.